 The press release recalls that, alongside other departments, the Customs Administration is entrusted with a mission of preserving the environment.
 Through its controls at the level of Morocco’s ports and airports, it ensures the application and respect of international conventions (such as the CITES Convention) recommending specific measures for the protection of endangered species of flora and fauna.

 More about the illegal capture and trade in falcons:

-- Eight falcons seized by Tunisian customs near Libya.
+- Eight falcons seized by Tunisian customs near the Libyan border.

-- Huge number of wild-caught Lanner Falcons held in captivity in Libya (video).
+- Over 100 wild-caught Lanner Falcons held in captivity in Libya (video).